sandrich/bedrock-swarm/docs/concepts/architecture.md

 # Architecture

-The Bedrock Swarm uses a coordinator-based architecture to manage communication between specialized agents.
-This design allows for complex tasks to be broken down into smaller steps and executed by the most appropriate specialists.
+The Bedrock Swarm is a framework for building multi-agent systems using Amazon Bedrock.
+It provides a flexible architecture that enables direct agent-to-agent communication and tool execution.

 ## Core Components

 ### Agency
 The central orchestrator that:
 - Manages communication between agents
-- Creates and maintains the coordinator agent
-- Handles request processing and plan execution
+- Handles request processing
 - Manages shared memory and event tracing

-### Coordinator
-A specialized agent that:
-- Receives user requests
-- Creates structured execution plans
-- Delegates tasks to appropriate specialists
-- Formats final responses
+- Coordinates tool execution and responses

-### Specialists
+### Agents
-Domain-specific agents that:
+Autonomous agents that:
-- Handle specific types of tasks (e.g., calculations, time operations)
+- Process user requests directly
-- Execute tools within their domain
+- Execute tools within their capabilities
+- Communicate with other agents as needed
+- Maintain their own context and memory

+### Tools
+Reusable components that:
+- Provide specific functionality to agents
+- Handle input validation and processing
-- Return results to the coordinator
+- Return structured outputs
+- Can be shared across agents

 ## Communication Flow